 On the other hand, if you’re not a beginner, you may find this guide too long and redundant.
 Despite being impressive, it won’t be practical for you.
 Your best resort is concise prep books— those that are full of practice tests, and the explanation of the answers are direct to the point.

-This prep book is a massive stack of pages containing explanations of the principles and concepts behind LSAT, practice questions, strategic approaches, and break down of the different types of questions in the test.
+The Momentrix Test Preparation LSAT Prep Book is a massive stack of pages containing explanations of the principles and concepts behind LSAT, practice questions, strategic approaches, and break down of the different types of questions in the test.
 It showcases practice tests in Analytical and Logical Reasoning and Reading Comprehension.
 In other words, it covers all LSAT test sections.

 This prep book is ideal for visual and auditory learners because it gives access to supplementary video lectures by the experts of LSAT, making this study guide one of the most in-depth and comprehensive ones in the market.
 All contents of this prep book are in details and relevant.
-It’s’s thorough but not unnecessarily wordy.
+It’s thorough but not unnecessarily wordy.

 However, it may not represent the actual test.
 Despite it being straight-to-the-point, the questions may not prepare you enough for the real deal.